-So it’s no surprise that online poker apps for Apple and Android do exist.
-For states with real money online poker, you usually have the option of using the appropriate app for your device or downloading a poker client to your computer.
+It’s no surprise that online poker apps for Apple and Android do exist.
+For states with real money online poker, you usually can use the appropriate app for your device or download a poker client to your computer.

-For sweepstakes sites, it’s less reliable that there will be an app.
-Global has noticeably refrained from creating an app or client, and offers an optimized browser version of its site.
+For promotional sweepstakes sites, it’s less reliable that there will be an app.
+Global has noticeably refrained from creating an app or client and offers an optimized browser version of its site.

 Online poker is one of the few games that is likely best played on a traditional computer.
 The breadth of graphics that are required and the difficulty that comes with multi-tabling on a mobile device mean that mouse-based play is superior for many people.

-That’s not to say that you cannot use the app or the app is no good to use.
+That’s not to say that you cannot use the app or the app is no good.
 Poker is simply a graphics-heavy presentation between the table, cards and other players in seats.
 You need to have more information available at all times than you do for other gambling games, so the increased real estate that computer screens offer is quite valuable.

-In general, poker tournaments have lasting appeal because they offer a good bang for your buck AND a chance at a big prize.
-Rather than the grind of cash game play, where you might double or triple your money on a good day, tournaments offer the possibility of prizes many multiples higher than your investment, and they cap the amount that you can possibly lose.
+In general, poker tournaments have lasting appeal because they offer a good bang for your buck and a chance at a big prize.
+Rather than the grind of cash gameplay, where you might double or triple your money on a good day, tournaments offer the possibility of prizes many multiples higher than your investment, and they cap the amount you can lose.

-Needless to say, tournaments are popular online too.
-In fact, online poker sites run tournament series in much the same way as the World Series of Poker and World Poker Tour do.
-Players throw their money into a prize pool, start with the same amount of chips and play until one of them has it all.
+Tournaments are popular online, too.
+Online poker sites run tournament series in much the same way as the World Series of Poker and World Poker Tour.
+Players throw their money into a prize pool, start with the same amount of chips and play until one has it all.

-As is often the case, No Limit Texas Hold’em tournaments are the most common type you’ll find.
+As is often the case, No Limit Texas Hold’em tournaments are the most common type.
 However, it is often possible to find games like Pot-Limit Omaha, stud, limit poker and Omaha Hi-Lo featured as choices.
 Global Poker, the best option for Illinois players right now, has tournament options in hold’em, PLO and, somewhat strangely, crazy pineapple.

 However, regulated online poker would have a profound impact on the tournament opportunities available to you in Illinois.
-Although it’s possible to win money through sweeps tournaments on Global Poker, that potential would grow by an order of magnitude with full access to regulated poker sites.
+Although winning money through promotional sweepstakes tournaments on Global Poker is possible, that potential would grow by an order of magnitude with full access to regulated poker sites.

 Furthermore, assuming that Illinois joined the Multi-State Internet Gaming Agreement (MSIGA) and shared its liquidity with other states, Illinois residents and visitors would suddenly find themselves eligible to compete in some of the biggest poker tournaments online.
 The prize potential would go through the roof — six-figure and seven-figure wins would be quite possible.

 Depending on whether the WSOP chooses to launch in Illinois if real money online poker is legalized, you could even secure the most coveted hardware in all of poker — the WSOP gold bracelet.
-WSOP now offers bracelet events exclusively online, and Illinois residents could have a very real chance of writing their names in the poker history books from the comfort of their own homes one day.
+WSOP now offers bracelet events exclusively online, and Illinois residents could have a real chance of writing their names in the poker history books from their homes one day.

 You may have seen online poker in some capacity before.
 There are certainly plenty of free sites available, and you can play to your heart’s content.
-You may also have played live poker in a casino in Illinois.
+You may also have played live poker in an Illinois casino.
 If so, you’re familiar with many of the games and elements that you might see online.

-However, you need to know about the essential differences that you will encounter when and if online poker in IL becomes a reality.
-As it turns out, the game is quite different from other forms you’ll see.
+However, you need to know about the essential differences that you will encounter when and if online poker in Illinois becomes a reality.
+As it turns out, the game is quite different from other forms.

 It’s this speed that generates many of the claims that online poker is rigged.
 Bad beats and coolers seem to happen more often online because they actually do.
 The problem is that everything happens more often online.
 We just don’t remember the increased number of pocket aces, flopped sets and suckouts from which we benefit as well as the tough beats.

-The level of play is also much higher online, in part due to the speed.
-Simply put, it is much easier to rack up playing experience if you’re seeing twice as many hands.
-Actually, many players play more than one table at a time, so they might be seeing many more hands than a live player.
+The level of play is also much higher online, partly due to the speed.
+Simply put, it is much easier to rack up experience if you see twice as many hands.
+Many players play more than one table at a time, so they likely see many more hands than a live player.

-Of course, it’s not just the number of hands that guarantee an increase in skill.
+Of course, it’s not just the number of hands that guarantee increased skill.
 Serious online poker players can also use various tools that help them track their play and the play of their opponents.
-Although some sites are beginning to crack down on the use of heads-up displays (HUDs), situational hand charts, and hand history data software, players have been using these programs for years and have seen their games improve dramatically because of them.
+Although some sites are beginning to crack down on using heads-up displays (HUDs), situational hand charts, and hand history data software, players have been using these programs for years and have seen their games improve dramatically because of them.

-Another major difference between live and online poker is the pure availability of games that you have at your disposal.
-Although it is possible that you’ll have to wait for a table online, the time you wait will likely be a matter of seconds, rather than the several minutes or hours you’d have to wait awkwardly at a live poker room.
+Another major difference between live and online poker is the pure availability of games at your disposal.
+Although you may have to wait for a table online, the time you wait will likely be a matter of seconds, rather than the several minutes or hours you’d have to wait awkwardly at a live poker room.

 Even if your chosen site has only full tables, you can always begin another one.
 Naturally, the poker site is fine with it, and it doesn’t have to staff it like a live room would, so you can get a full game going from nothing in very little time.

 The site will never run out of open tables, either.
 Space requirements simply aren’t an issue.
-Actually, neither are game-type limitations.
+Neither are game-type limitations.
 While live poker rooms can only offer the games that players are willing to play, online sites can offer an entire roster of poker games at any time.

-Obviously, most players will choose No Limit Texas Hold’em as their game.
-However, you can usually find options for Pot-Limit Omaha on the majority of sites.
+Most players will choose No Limit Texas Hold’em as their game.
+However, you can usually find options for Pot-Limit Omaha on most sites.
 Bigger sites might also have opportunities to play Limit Hold’em, Omaha Hi-Lo, stud, stud hi-lo, crazy pineapple or razz.
 A few sites might even introduce their own variants from time to time.

 Different table sizes are available for play, as well.
-You can choose to compete on two-handed, six-handed or nine-handed tables on most sites.
+You can compete on two-handed, six-handed or nine-handed tables on most sites.